 During the winter months we actively encourage our Juniors to attend our “Winter Indoor Cricket Academy”.
 This is run by Rebetts Sports Camps and GMB Coaching in association with Worthing Cricket Club, providing continuity and consistency of coaching through the winter months, while of course nurturing their love of the game.
 We find that most of our Juniors do attend these indoor training sessions and report back that the additional training and game time is exceedingly beneficial in preparation for the start of the outdoor cricket season.

-Included in the above are two summer programmes which provide an introduction to cricket.
+Also included within our Academy are two summer programmes which provide an introduction to cricket.
 These are short courses that run for 8 weeks sponsored by the ECB; they are targeted for juniors who are new to the game, are therefore very affordable, and aim to ensure the children have something tangible to take away to inspire/help them practice.
 The “All Stars” programme is for children aged 5-8 and “Dynamos” for those aged 8-11.

 |Team||Manager / Coach||Matchday|